This positive parenting recipe is not only simple, it's also really powerful:

 Nothing more, nothing less!

-In some respects this parenting style is to children what coaching is to adults: • Finding out what the need is and then creating a supportive environment to help the child or adult meet it.
+In some respects this parenting style is to children what coaching is to adults:

 Well, at the most basic existential level, all you kid wants is your unconditional love and unconditional acceptance ... also when your child is 'being naughty'!